Soldier of Fortune (1976 film): Cast

+Production

+The film was an Italian-French co-production.
+Scenes were shot in Tarquinia—covering both the interior and exterior of the Church of Santa Maria in Castello—and, fittingly, in Puglia at the Torre della Leonessa and the Swabian-Angevin fortress of Lucera, which was transformed to represent the walls and city of Barletta.
+Additional exterior shots were filmed in the vicinity of Lucera (on the road to Pietramontecorvino) and on beaches south of the Gargano.
+The fateful clash was filmed on a beach in Hammamet, Tunisia.

 Soundtrack

 As with several other films starring Bud Spencer (on his own or with his partner Terence Hill), the film's soundtrack and its theme song "Oh!
 Ettore", both composed and performed by Guido & Maurizio De Angelis (who provided the film with an unusually monothematic score) and featuring vocalist Osvaldo Resti mimicking Spencer's on-screen persona as the lead singer in the song, became very popular in Italy at the time of the film's release, and are still popular among the comedy duo's international fan base.
 The soundtrack album, originally released by soundtrack-specialist company CAM, went rapidly out of print and was re-released on CD for the first time in 2009 (as a strictly limited edition) by Abruzzo-based company Digitmovies Alternative Entertainment.